cohesity/cohesity_sdk/docs/ProtectionGroupApi.md

 # configuration.api_key_prefix['Bearer'] = 'Bearer'

 # Enter a context with an instance of the API client
-with cohesity_sdk.ApiClient(configuration) as api_client:
+with cohesity_sdk.cluster.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = cohesity_sdk.ProtectionGroupApi(api_client)
+    api_instance = cohesity_sdk.cluster.ProtectionGroupApi(api_client)
-    body = cohesity_sdk.UpdateProtectionGroupsStateRequest() # UpdateProtectionGroupsStateRequest | Specifies the parameters to perform an action of list of Protection Groups.
+    body = cohesity_sdk.cluster.UpdateProtectionGroupsStateRequest() # UpdateProtectionGroupsStateRequest | Specifies the parameters to perform an action of list of Protection Groups.

     try:
         # Perform an action like pause, resume, active, deactivate on all specified Protection Groups.